kubeshop/testkube/docs/docs/articles/exposing-testkube-with-ingress-nginx.md

 1. Deploy NGINX Ingress Controller into your k8s cluster.
 Please see the link for more details: [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).

-2. (Optional) To use TLS it is required to have any certificate management tool installed.
+2. (Optional) To use TLS, the installation of any certificate management tool is required.
 At Testkube and in this guide we will use [cert-manager](https://cert-manager.io/), but it might differ depending on your set-up.

-3. Add Testkube helm-chart to your repositories, using this command:
+3. Add the Testkube helm-chart to your repositories, using this command:
 ```sh
 helm repo add kubeshop https://kubeshop.github.io/helm-charts && helm repo update
 ```

 ## Exposing Testkube

 In order to expose Testkube to the outside world we need to enable two Ingresses -  Testkube's UI API and Testkube's dashboard.
-Update `values.yaml` file that later will be passed to the `helm install` command.
+Update the `values.yaml` file that will later be passed to the `helm install` command.
 To enable the Testkube Ingresses, please use the following code configuration:
 ```aidl
 testkube-api:
   uiIngress: